SKIP TO PAGE CONTENT

 Types of Study Abroad Programs

-Texas A&M University–San Antonio offers several types of study abroad opportunities.
-These programs allow students to earn academic credit while gaining international experience.
+Texas A&M University–San Antonio offers a variety of study abroad opportunities that allow students to earn academic credit while gaining meaningful international experience.

 Faculty-led programs:

-Faculty-led programs are organized and led by Texas A&M–San Antonio faculty members.
-Students travel abroad as part of a course and complete academic assignments during the program.
+Faculty-led programs are designed and led by Texas A&M–San Antonio faculty members.
+Students travel abroad as part of a course and complete academic assignments throughout the program.

 Embedded courses:

-Embedded courses are regular Tamusa classes that include a short study abroad component.
+Embedded courses are regular Texas A&M–San Antonio classes that include a short-term international travel component.

 Partner Programs:

-Some study abroad programs are offered in collaboration with international education partners.
-These partners help organize travel, housing, and logistics while the program maintains academic oversight.
+Some study abroad opportunities are offered in collaboration with international education partners who support travel logistics, housing, and on-site coordination, while Texas A&M–San Antonio maintains academic oversight.

 Which Program is Right for You?